sdmalek44/whats_for_dinner/README.md

 - uses user auth token, search keyword, allergies, and max cook time to search for recipes
 - Will save users search in database
-- Will return 400 if not all parameters are given
+- Will return 400 if not all parameters are given or if user is not found
 - Possible allergies are: wheat, gluten, peanut, tree nut, dairy, egg, seafood, sesame, soy, sulfite (all lower case)

   Example request: